-Students fly into Brussels International Airport.
-The students are met at the airport on the official arrival day by the associate director and they travel together by bus to Loyola International Nachbahr Huis (the student residence is approximately 35 minutes away).
+- Students fly into Brussels International Airport.
+The students are met at the airport on the official arrival day by the director (and associate) and they travel together by bus to Loyola International Nachbahr Huis (the student residence is approximately 35 minutes away).

 It is very important that your student be checking the airline website to make sure that their luggage complies with weight restrictions and number of bag restrictions.
 International flights are very strict about luggage size and weight and it is something that can change, so checking the website periodically as your student prepares to go is highly suggested.

 Loyola has an associate director who is a Belgian native and who is responsible for the resident community and assisting students in their acclimation to Leuven.
 The associate director is in constant contact with KULeuven’s Student Affairs Office to coordinate any other student affair and needs.
 The on-site director works with the students to ensure academic success and leads trips to various historic and relevant sites.